 Visiting Tea Plantation on the trip with waterfalls and green-capped mountains

 Nuwara Eliya is the leading tea plantation in Sri Lanka and it is also the most popular health resort on the island with a comfortable mild climate.
-A large number of local travellers drive to Nuwara Eliya to escape from the scorching heat in the low country and enjoy the breathtaking scenery across the mountains and valley.
+A large number of local travellers drive to Nuwara Eliya to escape from the scorching heat in the low country and enjoy the breathtaking scenery across the mountains and valleys.
 Huge tea plantations, cascading waterfalls, green-capped mountains, rivers, and patches of forests add beauty to this charming locality.

 For the first time on this Sri Lanka two-week itinerary, you encounter a cool climate in the mountains, the temperature in the mountains can go down to a few minus degrees after the sunset.
 The journey from Kandy to Nuwara Eliya takes around 2 hours with stops at the Tea Factory, and Ramboda falls.
 The journey starts at 500 meters above sea level and ends at an elevation of 1800 meters from sea level so you should be prepared to absorb the temperature fluctuation as well as the gorgeous mountain views.

 Nuwara Eliya city tour

 In the afternoon visit Nuwara Eliya city, this charming city is small and very compact and it is surrounded by mountains.
 Take a walking tour of the city and visit the vegetable market and shopping area.
 Later make a sightseeing tour with your guide and witness the colonial bungalows built by British planters in the 18s, the racecourse, the Golf course, and Gregory lake.

 Day 7 of Sri Lanka itinerary 14 days: Visiting Horton plains national park

 Day 7 of Sri Lanka two week itinerary starts at sunrise with a visit to Horton plains national park.
 Today you will get a 4-wheel drive vehicle as you have to climb up to 2300 meters above sea level on a dilapidated road.
 Horton plains national park is one of the last remaining patches of forests in the mountains and harbours a wide range of Fauna and Flora.
 Horton plains national park has totally different vegetation that cannot be found anywhere else on the island.